chamindac/aks-crashloopbackoff-cleaner/ReadMe.md

 To get the CrashLoopBackOff cleaner app deployed to AKS follow the below steps.

 - Clone the repo from GitHub.
 - Copy content of `cleanerapp/cleaner.sh` and `cleanerapp/setup.sh` to a text editor.
 Then delete the two files and create them as new files with same name.
-Then copy back the content these two .sh files.
+Then copy back the content of these two .sh files.
 This is to avoid issues such as `curl: Failed to extract a sensible file name from the URL to use for storage!` when executing the two files with docker build and run.
 - Replace `AzureSPNAppId`,`AzureSPNAppPwd`,`AzureTenantId`,`AzureSubscriptionId`,`aksCusterName` and `aksClusterResourceGroupName` in cleanerapp/setup.sh
 - Replace `appconfigsvcname` and `aksnamespace` in cleanerapp/cleaner.sh
 - `docker build -t cleanerapp:dev .`